top of page

 Visualizing the entire claims process for customers across Canada

-The complete timeline was completed through an iterative process which involved relevant stakeholders across the business during two different workshops.
+This timeline was built through an iterative process involving key business stakeholders over two dedicated workshops.

 User research